White House, Congress talks on COVID-19 bill to resume Monday afternoon

 Congressional Democrats and Trump administration officials will resume talks aimed at hammering out a coronavirus relief bill on Monday afternoon, after missing a vital deadline to extend relief benefits to tens of millions of jobless Americans.
 Top Democrats in Congress and top representatives of President Donald Trump were due to meet at 1 p.m.
 EDT (1700 GMT) in the U.S. Capitol, according to a House aide familiar with the arrangements.
 Negotiators reported some progress over the weekend.
 But the two sides remained far apart, with top Republican lawmakers on the sidelines of the negotiations.

-Democrats are holding fast to their demand that Congress renew the jobless benefits and are continuing to press for about $1 trillion in aid to state and local governments.
+Democrats are also continuing to press for about $1 trillion in aid to state and local governments.
 The White House and congressional Republicans want to trim the weekly jobless aid, and have rejected as too costly the state and local assistance package that was included in legislation passed by the Democratic-led House in May.

 Republicans favoring a reduction in the unemployment aid have said it is a disincentive for people to work.
 However, Dallas Federal Reserve Bank President Robert Kaplan said on Monday that economic data does not show the $600-a-week benefit hurts the overall job market.